 8. De Venoge Louis XV 2006

 A champagne of refinement and complexity, great freshness, and vinosity, it remains approachable and joyful, just like President Gilles de la Bassetière.
-A classy wine in an unusual bottle, also available in a much-acclaimed rosé version.
-I can’t wait to discover the older 1996 and 1995 vintages.

 9. Drappier Millésime Exception 1998